koeppj/java-dctmutils/README.md

 # Simple Documentum Command Line Client

 Basic command line client utilities for OpenText Documentum.
 Relies on OpenText Documentum DFC which are NOT provided and can ONLY be obtained from OpenText.
+Unique in that it does not required a "dfc.properties" file to work.
+All command line options require you to specify a docbroker host and port, thus making it particularly useful for quickly checking docbroker connectivity, docbase status and other jobs where the overhead of setting up a config file first is a real pain.